por964/ca3chl/README.md

 This project is deployed at: https://www.claesvonh.dk/ca3chl/

-Frontend for this project is deployed at: abiding-veil.surge.sh
+Frontend for this project is deployed at: http://abiding-veil.surge.sh/